ZaiFlux/ZaiFlux/README.md

 ###

-<p align="center">My name is Rodhel N. Condicion from  Philippines.<br><br>Aspiring Web Developer on a self-taught journey — building projects, breaking bugs, and learning one language at a time.
+<p align="left">My name is Rodhel N. Condicion from  Philippines.<br><br>Aspiring Web Developer on a self-taught journey — building projects, breaking bugs, and learning one language at a time.
 Currently sharpening my skills in HTML, CSS, JavaScript, and exploring deeper into modern web technologies.
 Every repo marks a step in my growth.</p>

 ###